Regenerative Medicine Approach

 Cellular Regenerative Component

-Umbilical cord mesenchymal stem cells are utilized for their potential to modulate inflammatory cascades associated with post-viral immune dysregulation and support the repair of endothelial and tissue damage across multiple organ systems.
-Cellular processing follows established laboratory protocols with documented quality control measures.
+Umbilical cord mesenchymal stem cells are utilized based on laboratory evidence describing their modulation of inflammatory cascades associated with post-viral immune dysregulation.
+Preclinical studies report effects on endothelial and tissue repair across multiple organ systems.
+Cellular processing follows established laboratory standards with documented quality control measures.

 Learn More